 - The server's disk IO activity, CPU activity or RAM utilization is too high.

-- There is a spike in application's demand (e.g., a temporal business reason is causing the application to be heavily utilized beyond normal conditions).
+- Overloaded application; there is a spike in application's demand (e.g., a temporal business reason is causing the application to be heavily utilized beyond normal conditions).
 Scaling horizontally with load balancers could help remedy this.

 - There is a DNS configuration issue.
 DNS cacheing and or new misconfigurations can cause an application to be slow.